Introduction

 This is the ultimate test.

-If players are quitting, something’s wrong.
+If players are quitting, something is wrong.
 No matter how many trophies you won.

-If players are begging to come back next season, you’ve succeeded.
+If players are begging to come back next season, you have succeeded.
 Even if you finished bottom.

 Confidence Growth